Pudiyangadi, Tirur

-Pudiyangadi is a town near Tirur in Kerala, India.
+Pudiyangadi (also known as Bettath Pudiyangadi or BP Angadi) is a town near Tirur in Kerala, India.
 This town was the part of the Kingdom of Tanur (Vettattnad) in medieval times.

 Transportation

 Pudiyangadi village connects to other parts of India through Tirur, Kuttippuram town.
 National highway No.66 passes through Tirur and the northern stretch connects to Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
 Highway No.966 goes to Palakkad and Coimbatore.
 The nearest airport is at Kozhikode.
 The nearest major railway station is at Tirur.

-Events

-The town mosque holds an annual event, the Pudiyangadi Nercha.